-Created in 2008, Atos Jiu Jitsu is an academy led by Ramon Lemos and Andre Galvão which in just a few years managed to make a huge dent in the BJJ landscape.
-With its headquarters originally in Rio Claro, São Paulo – Brazil, Atos has since had a strong impact in California where it opened doors first through André Galvao and later by jiu jitsu prodigies, the Mendes Brothers (Guilherme and Rafael).
-Mainly a lightweight team in the early stages of its creation, the Atos competition party was heavily linked with the development of positions such as the 50/50 guard and the leg drag technique, since then the Atos Jiu Jitsu roster has grown to a wider span of competitors in different weight classes.
+Created in 2008, Atos Jiu Jitsu is an academy founded by Ramon Lemos and Andre Galvão who in very short amount of time made a big dent in the sport’s landscape.
+With its headquarters originally in Rio Claro, São Paulo – Brazil, Atos has since moved its base to California where it opened doors first through André Galvao and later by jiu jitsu prodigies, the Mendes Brothers (Guilherme and Rafael).
+Mainly a lightweight team in the early stages of its creation, the Atos competition party was heavily linked with the development of positions such as the 50/50 guard, leg drag technique or the worm guard.
+Since then the Atos Jiu Jitsu roster has grown to a wider span of competitors in different weight classes.

 |Name||Atos Jiu Jitsu|

 |Team Lineage 1||Academia Gracie > Alliance Jiu Jitsu > TT > Atos|

 |Team Lineage 2||Academia Gracie > Carlson Gracie > Nova União > Atos|